camalot/repository.camalot/README.md

 - `$ENV:CI_DEPLOY_GITHUB=$true`
 - `$ENV:APPVEYOR_BUILD_FOLDER="."`
   - This is the working directory, which should be the root of the project.

+_NOTE: You need to have your github credentials stored for git._

-Then run `.appveyor/appveyor.on-success.ps1` from the root of the project
+Then run `.appveyor/appveyor.on-success.ps1` from the root of the project.

 ```
 PS> $ENV:CI_DEPLOY_GITHUB=$true;